 What is a bounce rate?

 The definition of bounce rate is the percentage of a web page's total visits, with the visitor leaving, or clicking the back button without taking an action, such as clicking on a call to action (CTA), visiting a second page, or filling out a form in a certain time period.
-There is an individual bounce rate per individual page, and there is also have an overall bounce rate that serves as an average from the whole website.
+There is an individual bounce rate per individual page, and there is also an overall bounce rate that serves as an average from the whole website.

 It is not to be confused with the exit rate.
 Here's how to better understand the difference between the two: